sh1boot/sh1boot.github.io/drafts/things-i-would-fix-in-scratch.md

 Custom blocks should be able to return values.

+Bucket/list-like AND and OR blocks, rather than having to stack up pairwise.
+Maybe graphically rendered, with serial or parallel connections.
+Sums, too.
+And right-click "negate" option on variables.

 Built in "spread" effect, like scale, but origins of unconnected pieces move without themselves changing size (useful for particle effects and explosions and stuff like that).